 Although Parisian Francoise Gilot is known by many for her decade-long relationship with Pablo Picasso, she is a renowned painter and best-selling author.
 Since the Berman Museum’s inception, “the work of Francoise Gilot has been an integral part of the permanent collection,” said founding director Lisa Tremper Hanover.
-Francoise Gilot, who is into her ninth decade and still painting, is a close friend of Philip and Muriel Berman, holds an honorary degree from Ursinus College, and has bequested a large collection to the museum.
+Francoise Gilot, who is into her ninth decade and still painting, is a close friend of Philip and Muriel Berman and holds an honorary degree from Ursinus College.

 Painter Albert J. Adolphe, son of a German shoemaker and American mother, was expected to pursue a career in medicine before it was realized that his true passion lay in art.
 The Philadelphia native had a prolific career creating images of portraits and landscapes that were familiar to Pennsylvania at the time, as well as images from his time spent in France.